MOYNUL75/MOYNUL75/README.md

 ### 💫 About Me

-- 🔭 Current Focus: Conducting research in the field of Artificial Intelligence
+- 🔭 Current Focus: Conducting research in the field of Artificial Intelligence.

-- 🌱 Currently Learning: Machine Learning, Deep Learning, and Neural Networks
+- 🌱 Currently Learning: Machine Learning, Deep Learning, and Neural Networks.

-- 💬 Feel free to ask about: Artificial Intelligence, Machine Learning, and Automation
+- 💬 Feel free to ask about: Artificial Intelligence, Machine Learning, and Automation.
 - ⚡ Fun Fact: I may be laid-back, but I’m skilled at automating processes for maximum efficiency.
 ---